michaelliu1128/getdata-005_Project/CodeBook.md

-Getting and Cleaning Data Peer Assessment Codebook
+Getting and Cleaning Data Course Project Codebook
 ==================================================

 Test and train data were loaded separately.
 The subject, X, and y files were loaded for both test and train.
 Headers for the X values were extracted from the `features.txt` file and applied to both test and train datasets.